ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/erc20-as-subnet-gas-token/codes/scripts/deploy.js.md

 	/*
 		Whenever we run this deploy script, deployed contract addresses will be changed.
-		Rather than manually updating them we write the updated address to the `variables/contractAddress.js` Inside our code, whenever we try to access the address of a file we use this file as the source of truth.
+		Rather than manually updating them we write the updated address to the `variables/contractAddress.js` Inside our code, whenever we try to access the address of a contract we use this file as the source of truth.
 	 */
 	fs.writeFileSync(
 		"variables/contractAddresses.js",